jamro/yova/docs/events.md

   "timestamp": "float"
 }
 ```
-- **Description**: Published when the voice assistant's internal state machine transitions between different states
+- **Description**: Published when the voice assistant's internal state machine transitions between different operational states
 - **States**:
   - **`idle`**: Default state when the system is waiting for input
-  - **`listening`**: Active state when recording and transcribing audio input
+  - **`listening`**: Active state when recording audio input
-  - **`speaking`**: Active state when generating and playing back AI responses
+  - **`speaking`**: Active state when generating and playing back speech responses
 - **Data**:
   - **`previous_state`**: The state the system was in before the transition
   - **`new_state`**: The state the system transitioned to
   - **`timestamp`**: Unix timestamp when the state change occurred
-- **Use Case**: External systems can monitor the voice assistant's operational state to coordinate activities, implement state-aware UI updates, or trigger actions based on state transitions
-- **Example**: Dashboard applications can subscribe to show real-time status indicators, or home automation systems can adjust behavior based on whether the assistant is listening, speaking, or idle
+- **Use Case**: Used internally by Yova to track state transitions.
+Useful for user interfaces to represent current Yova operational status.

 ### `audio`
 - **Topic**: `audio`